Welcome to the Inshore Fisheries Forum Website

 Established in May 2014 the National Inshore Fisheries Forum has been set up to facilitate the development of a coherent inshore sector “voice” by encouraging fishermen to discuss their fishing issues and generate commonly supported initiatives.
 The National Inshore Fisheries Forum (NIFF) is supported by a network of Regional Inshore Fisheries Forums (RIFFs).
 They have nominated delegates to bring forward regional proposals to NIFF for wider industry discussion.
 The RIFF members include inshore fishermen, environmental interests, marine leisure, marine tourism and other marine stakeholders.

-The Inshore Fisheries Forums are financed under the Inshore Fisheries Conservation Scheme through Ireland’s EU Structural and Investment Funds Programme 2014-2020 and part financed by the European Maritime and Fisheries Fund.
+The Inshore Fisheries Forums are financed under Ireland’s EMFAF Programme 2021-2027 by the Government of Ireland and the European Union.
 The Inshore Fisheries Forums are facilitated by the statutory bodies responsible for marine fisheries in Ireland, namely Department of Agriculture, Food and the Marine, Bord Iascaigh Mhara, Sea Fisheries Protection Agency and the Marine Institute.
 Bord Iascaigh Mhara provides administrative support to the forums.

 Terms of Reference for the Inshore Fisheries Forums are available to download here and the Inshore Forums Code of Business Conduct here.